outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

    6. Ubuntu disk creater.

 3. Boot into the KDE desktop environment with USB stick made before.
 By default, there is no password required for account *gentoo*.
-   1. The very first thing is to connect to WIFI or Ethernet through networkmanager.
+   1. The very first thing is to connect to Wi-Fi or Ethernet through networkmanager.
    2. Use shortcut F12 to Open/Retract Yakuake/Guake terminal in KDE destop.
    3. Refer to [Gentoo Ten LiveDVD Frequently Asked Questions](https://www.gentoo.org/proj/en/pr/releases/10.0/faq.xml).
 4. `sudo su -` to *root*.